berops/culture/README.md

 #### The remaining value of the equipment

 The following scheme applies:
-- if you resign effectively on day 1-182, you can keep the item for 60% of the purchasing price
+- If you resign effectively on day 1-182, you can keep the item for 60% of the purchasing price
-- if you resign effectively on day 183-365, you can keep the item for 45% of the purchasing price
+- If you resign effectively on day 183-365, you can keep the item for 45% of the purchasing price
-- if you resign effectively on day 366-547, you can keep the item for 30% of the purchasing price
+- If you resign effectively on day 366-547, you can keep the item for 30% of the purchasing price
-- if you resign effectively on day 548-730, you can keep the item for 15% of the purchasing price
+- If you resign effectively on day 548-730, you can keep the item for 15% of the purchasing price

 If you resign after 2 years of ownership of the specific item, you can just keep it.